Our Creative Lab gathers selected national and international experts from the inclusive cultural sector with cultural practitioners from Germany.

 We will provide the following assistance if needed, please be sure to indicate your requirements when registering:

-- Continuous from Thursday to Sunday, NOT for the workshop with Dr. Kate Marsh (only peer-to-peer interpreting available for this)
+• Continuously from Thursday to Sunday, NOT for the workshop with Dr. Kate Marsh (there will only be peer-to-peer interpreting)

-- Shuttle service between train station and the academy
+• Shuttle service between railway station and academy

 COSTS